googleads/googleads-mobile-ios-mediation/adapters/IronSource/Drop_Framework_And_Headers/README.md

 Drop all necessary frameworks in this folder.
+Include: 'GoogleMobileAds.framework', 'IronSource.framework'.
 Don’t link them to any target in Xcode project.